williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/password.md

   rlnU9oZU4qWGrhQSM%3Dyd&scope=openid'
 ```

 > Important: The call to the `/token` endpoint requires authentication.
 In this case, it is a Basic Auth digest of the Client ID and Secret.
+You can find the client ID and secret in your application's General tab.
 For more on Basic Auth, please see [Token Authentication Methods](https://developer.okta.com/docs/api/resources/oauth2.html#token-authentication-methods).

 Note the parameters that are being passed: